nalyd-ikuzus/NewLang/README.md

 <p align="left">
 <img src="docs/logo.JPG" width="500" height="500">
 </p>

-# NewLang
+### **Introducing NewLang: A Language Based on George Orwell's 1984**

-**Introducing NewLang: A Language Based on George Orwell's 1984**
+By: Donovan Felton, Dylan Suzuki, CJ Hansen, Gabriel Werner, Juan Ballesteros and Ahtziri Gutierrez

 In the year 2025, the programming domain has become a playground of division and ambiguity.
 With so many choices—C, Java, JavaScript—how can we decide which one to master?
 This confusion stems from too much freedom, too much individuality.
 But now, a new language emerges to solve this problem: **NewLang**.

-Inspired by Newspeak from Orwell's *1984*, NewLang strips away all that is unnecessary, leaving only what is **needed**, **clear**, and **enforceable**.
+Inspired by Newspeak from Orwell's _1984_, NewLang strips away all that is unnecessary, leaving only what is **needed**, **clear**, and **enforceable**.
 There is no superfluous code—only **direct**, **optimized execution**.
 There are no verbose errors—only **"ungood state"**.
 In this world, there is no room for inefficiency or ambiguity. **NewLang** ensures that every programmer writes only what is **plusgood**, adhering to the Party-approved standards of clarity and precision.

 Designed for a future where code is **loyal, compact**, and **unbreakable**, NewLang offers a programming experience like no other: one where **simplicity is strength**, and **verbosity is weakness**.
 In **NewLang**, there is no space for thoughtcrime.
 Every line of code reflects the ultimate truth, the ultimate purpose.

 Welcome to **the future of programming**—a future free of choice, free of excess, where **every line is truth**.
 A new world.
 An Ultimate world.

 ## Language Overview:

 ### Features:

 - Everything is immutable to promote communication within the Party
 - Everything is direct, and verbosity is minimized/highly specified keywords to ensure efficiency
 - All variable states are fixed
 - No reassignment
 - Use of recursion over loops to maintain the immutable and direct nature of the language

 #### Types

 - Num: `newnum`